Spotting flea dirt on dogs is an easy way to find out if your dog is infested with fleas.

-Flea dirt looks like black, tiny, round pepper flecks.
+Flea dirt on dogs looks like black, tiny, round pepper flecks.
 Flea dirt can be spotted with the naked eye in the fur of your pet.

 One way to tell real dirt from flea dirt is to moisten the black debris you obtain from your pet.
 If it turns red it is flea dirt.

-Use a flea comb in the opposite direction of your pet’s hair to catch fleas or flea dirt.
+Use a flea comb in the opposite direction to spot and catch flea dirt on your dog.

 Flea dirt test

 Since fleas suck the blood of your pet for nutrients, it’s evident that the main component of flea dirt is blood.

 Use a flea comb and comb through your pet’s hair, once you find dark specks, lift a few of them and place them on a wet paper towel.
 The flea dirt color should turn into reddish or brown once it moistens on the damp paper towel.